 Turtle on the Beach faces Hawa beach (Eve's beach).
 It has a Zen feel, with large Buddha statue and elevated lounge with sea views.
 The property is spread over two wings -- the main building and an adjacent annex known as Turtle Annexe.
 There are seven categories of rooms, including spacious duplex rooms for families.
 Most front the ocean.
 There's also an Ayurvedic spa on the premises, along with swimming pool and health club, yoga zone, activity area, and three restaurants.
 Do note that unlike its name may imply, the hotel doesn't have beach access.
 However, it does provide a free shuttle bus to the beach.

 Continue to 5 of 10 below.

 - Rates: From around 5,000 rupees plus tax during the monsoon season, increasing to 7,500 rupees plus tax upwards in peak season.
 Breakfast is included.

 05 of 10

 This value-for-money resort is owned by Kerala Tourism Development Corporation.
 It's situated next to the Taj Green Cove Resort & Spa at quieter Samudra beach.
 What the hotel really has going for it is its picturesque location and the fact that it has direct beach access.
 Although the hotel is old, it's cleaner and better maintained than many state government hotels in India.
 Yet, it could be greatly improved with a few renovations.
 The hotel caters primarily to Indian families, and foreign guests may find the service and facilities to be lacking.
-There's no bar and alcohol must be consumed away from the restaurant.
+Alcohol must be consumed away from the restaurant.
+(There is a beer parlor.)
 Rooms are basic but functional.
 The big plus point is that they face the ocean.
 There's a swimming pool too.

 06 of 10